-However due to the nature of the pandemic and emerging multiple new variants of COVID 19 and treatment for its eradication, the Company will continue to be vigilant on various developments / impacts in the future so as to insulate itself from any material adverse impact.
+However due to the nature of the pandemic and non-availability of sufficient vaccine / treatment for its eradication, the Company will continue to be vigilant on various developments / impacts in the future so as to insulate itself from any material adverse impact.

-39 The Company is engaged primarily in the business of Construction, Operation & Maintenance of Highways.
+38 The Company is engaged primarily in the business of Construction, Operation & Maintenance of Highways.
 As per the requirements of Ind AS 108, "Operating Segments", the principal revenue generating activities of the Company is from Operation & Maintenance of Highways which is regularly reviewed by the National Highways Authority of India (NHAI).
 Accordingly, the management is of the view the Company has a single reportable segment and the requirements of reporting on operating segments and related disclosures as envisaged in Indian Accounting Standard 108 is not applicable to the present activities of the Company.